edelabar/ericdelabar.com/_posts/outdated/2008-03-27-philly-emerging-tech-day-2.markdown

 ---
 layout: post
-title: Philly Emerging Tech Day 2 by Eric DeLabar
+title: Philly Emerging Tech Day 2
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, conferences]
 ---
-# Philly Emerging Tech Day 2

 Loved the keynote this morning by [Floyd Marinescu](http://www.floydmarinescu.com/) the CEO of [InfoQ](http://www.infoq.com/), it probably would have been better yesterday because it introduced a lot of the technologies being covered in the individual